 Steel is one of the main materials of a car; the majority of the components utilised to build it, including its framework, are made of steel.
 As iron is required to make steel, recycling vehicles helps to preserve iron ores.
-All waste that is produced as by-product of refining steel is also prevented, ensuring that air pollution doesn’t increase.
+All waste that is produced as a by-product of refining steel is also prevented, ensuring that air pollution doesn’t increase.

 Reuse of Vehicle Parts

 In addition to protecting the environment, vehicle recycling allows for the reuse of parts that help to conserve the finite resources on Earth.
-Not all recycled vehicles are in a state of no repair; end of life vehicles often possess parts in good quality that can be reused for another vehicle.
-Conserving resources is vital; lithium is said to be in short supply, and vehicle recycling guarantees the reintroduction of such materials into the market.
+Not all recycled vehicles are in a state of no repair; on the contrary, some can still be driven on the road.
+However, if they’re using too much fuel or have become unsafe (or show any other signs that they’re ready for recycling), you may want to consider scrapping them.

 Conservation of Energy and Resources

 Vehicle recycling ensures that steel is recycled instead of being newly manufactured, which helps to reduce the emission of greenhouse gases into the environment.
 It also helps to conserve energy, as melting down existing steel is more efficient than refining iron ores.

 Recycling one tonne of steel preserves 2,500 pounds of iron ore, 1,400 pounds of coal and 120 pounds of limestone.
 This means that, with a car consisting, on average, of 65% of steel and iron, you can conserve a large amount of resources.
 Car bodies contain approximately 25% of recycled steel.